SanjogMagar/Java-Code-/README.md

 //Sum of Array in Java
 // using method := With Parameter and Without Return values
 // Also user-defined values in array
+//values for how many elements you want by users
+//  first loop for taken user-defined values .
+// Second loop use for print user-defined values
+// sum and there loop  use for addition of elements

 import java.util.Scanner;